LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/agent-file-sharing-overview.md

 ## Enabling the feature

-To enable “Agent file sharing” capability on your LiveEngage account, please contact your LivePerson account team.
+To enable “Agent file sharing” capability on your LivePerson Conversational Cloud account, please contact your LivePerson account team.

 ## Night Vision setting